damar-wicaksono/uqtestfuns/docs/test-functions/piston.md

 import uqtestfuns as uqtf
 ```

 The Piston simulation test function is a seven-dimensional scalar-valued
-test function.
+function.
 The function computes the cycle time of a piston system.

 This function has been used as a test function in metamodeling exercises {cite}`BenAri2007`.
 A 20-dimensional variant was used in the context of sensitivity analysis {cite}`Moon2010`
 by introducing 13 additional _inert_ input variables.

-## Creating an instance of a test function
+## Test function instance

 To create a default instance of the Piston simulation test function: